EOCO Reportedly Storms Former GIHOC Boss Kofi Jumah’s Residence

 RNAQ's alleged former house help 'exposes' Joana Cofie over allegations against ex-husband, video

-He subsequently granted bail in the sum of GH¢500,000 with two sureties, following his arrest in connection with the alleged theft of company vehicles.
+Jumah was subsequently granted bail in the sum of GH¢500,000 with two sureties, following his arrest in connection with the alleged theft of company vehicles.

-Alleged stolen state vehicles retrieved Kofi Jumah
+Alleged stolen vehicles retrieved from Jumah

 Meanwhile, the police have retrieved three allegedly stolen vehicles from Kofi Jumah.